ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Windows 10 Security Baselines | Configured | Agencies operating in hybrid environments can elect to have system configuration managed by an existing management solution such as SCCM and Group Policy, or to manage system configuration via Intune.
-This Blueprint offers an example of using Intune as the system configuration Management tool for illustrative purposes however agencies can elect to have SCCM and Group Policy as the primary system configuration method without affecting cyber security postures.<br>System configuration will be deployed via Intune.
+Windows 10 Security Baselines | Configured | Agencies operating in hybrid environments can elect to have system configuration managed by an existing management solution such as MECM and Group Policy, or to manage system configuration via Intune.
+This Blueprint offers an example of using Intune as the system configuration Management tool for illustrative purposes however agencies can elect to have MECM and Group Policy as the primary system configuration method without affecting cyber security postures.<br>System configuration will be deployed via Intune.
-Microsoft Defender ATP Baselines | Configured | Agencies operating in hybrid environments can elect to have system configuration managed by an existing management solution such as SCCM and Group Policy, or to manage system configuration via Intune.
-This Blueprint offers an example of using Intune as the system configuration Management tool for illustrative purposes however agencies can elect to have SCCM and Group Policy as the primary system configuration method without affecting cyber security postures.<br>System configuration will be deployed via Intune.
+Microsoft Defender ATP Baselines | Configured | Agencies operating in hybrid environments can elect to have system configuration managed by an existing management solution such as MECM and Group Policy, or to manage system configuration via Intune.
+This Blueprint offers an example of using Intune as the system configuration Management tool for illustrative purposes however agencies can elect to have MECM and Group Policy as the primary system configuration method without affecting cyber security postures.<br>System configuration will be deployed via Intune.
-Microsoft Edge Baseline | Configured | Agencies operating in hybrid environments can elect to have system configuration managed by an existing management solution such as SCCM and Group Policy, or to manage system configuration via Intune.
-This Blueprint offers an example of using Intune as the system configuration Management tool for illustrative purposes however agencies can elect to have SCCM and Group Policy as the primary system configuration method without affecting cyber security postures.<br>System configuration will be deployed via Intune.
+Microsoft Edge Baseline | Configured | Agencies operating in hybrid environments can elect to have system configuration managed by an existing management solution such as MECM and Group Policy, or to manage system configuration via Intune.
+This Blueprint offers an example of using Intune as the system configuration Management tool for illustrative purposes however agencies can elect to have MECM and Group Policy as the primary system configuration method without affecting cyber security postures.<br>System configuration will be deployed via Intune.

 ### Intune - information protection